dacbd/blog/content/posts/zero-to-prod-gke/index.md

 Next our `ManagedCertificate` IMO the less I have to do to handle SSL the better, so I've opted for [GCP's managed certs](https://cloud.google.com/load-balancing/docs/ssl-certificates/google-managed-certs).
 If you have done all the DNS leg work in our terraform from earlier this should just work.
 From my testing, it seems to take about 5-10 minutes.
-If your [provisioning has failed](https://cloud.google.com/load-balancing/docs/ssl-certificates/troubleshooting#certificate-managed-status) the most common reason is probably going to be `FAILED_NOT_VISIBLE` at which point you should check your k8s yaml and your dns records for any typos.
+If your [provisioning has failed](https://cloud.google.com/load-balancing/docs/ssl-certificates/troubleshooting#certificate-managed-status) the most common reason is probably going to be `FAILED_NOT_VISIBLE` at which point you should check your k8s yaml and your DNS records for any typos.
 ```yml
 apiVersion: networking.gke.io/v1
 kind: ManagedCertificate